No Detail Left Behind: Revisiting Self-Retrieval for Fine-Grained Image Captioning

 \section{Limitations and Future Scope}

-Self-retrieval (SR) is bottlenecked by its reliance on a scorer to identify and retrieve the image that best matches the generated text.
+Self-retrieval (SR) is heavily reliant on a scorer to identify and retrieve the image that best matches the generated text.
 We employ CLIP as a scorer, which has been shown to struggle with capturing extremely fine-grained and compositional visual details.
-However, the reliability of SR evaluation is set to improve steadily over time.
-Additionally, our bag creation process for \benchmark{} requires manual oversight to ensure that the benchmark consists of high-quality bags.
+However, it is fair to expect that the reliability of SR evaluation should improve steadily over time with better vision-language models.

+Additionally, as Visual Caption Boosting uses LLMs and MLLMs for generating fine-grained descriptions, it is prone to hallucinations.
+However, as shown, our anchoring strategy mitigates this to a large extent.

 As future work, exploring further applications of the SR fine-tuning presents a promising research avenue.
-As we show, MLE initialization plays an important role and this too deserves more investigation.
+MLE initialization with improved captions is also a recurring theme and played an important role in our work -- this too deserves further investigation while training MLLMs.